agentsquash/a2-nea/docs/analysis.md

 ### Interview with Client
 **What system do you currently use for travelling during disruption?**
+I use either National Rail Enquiries or the Trainline app.
+I use these apps to check the actual arrival time against the schedule to determine if I need to change my routing.
+This is worse than when I travel in the Netherlands, where the NS app automatically informs me of any disruption and informs me of my options, including suggested alternate routes.

 **What benefits does your current system have?**
+It tells me whether my train is on time or not, and is also very good for initial journey planning and buying tickets - especially following the COVID-19 crisis involving a more contactless railway and frequent timetable changes.

 **What are the drawbacks of your current system?**
+When I am caught up in disruption, I have to manually check my alternate options.
+This is disruptive to my workflow.

 **Are there any particular features you feel are essential to a new system (must haves)?**
+Automatic notification of delays and information about alternative options.

-**Are there any features that you feel would improve the system but do not require? (nice to haves)**
+**Are there any features that you feel would improve the system but do not require? (nice to haves)** I often spend a disproportionate amount of time having to claim back tickets through Delay Repay schemes - it would be beneficial if it was able to provide the neccesary information for a Delay Repay claim to the relevant Train Operating Company, and if possible make the claim for me.

 **How would you envisage using this new system? (web app / mobile app?)**
+A mobile app would be beneficial.

 **Do you envisage a need to connect this system with other corporate services?**

 **Is there anything else you would like to add?**

 ### Current System
 Currently, Mr Ashley books his journeys on the 'Trainline' app prior to the journey - but typically does not have time to check the status of his journey.
 As such, delays are often realised upon arriving at the station or during the journey.
 If the delay is sufficient enough to cause a missed connection, many of his journeys have the potential to have quicker arrival at the destination via a different routing - meaning that he often replans his whole journey from that point.
 However, when involved in disruption, this does not always enable him to achieve the earliest arrival at his destination due to the real time nature of delays.